 - The Tonner Doll Company released a Ms. Marvel doll.

-- A Captain Marvel figure was later released as part of the Allfather "Build-a-Figure" wave from Marvel Legends.
+- A Captain Marvel figure was later released as part of the Allfather Build-a-Figure wave from Hasbro's Marvel Legends.

 - Bowen later released a premium Ms. Marvel statue through Sideshow Collectibles.